Vijaygowda15/Image-Classification-using-CNN-model/README.md

 ### Step 4 — Predict
 1. Navigate to `/predict`
-2. Upload a single ISAR image
+2. Upload a single image
-3. View the predicted ship type + per-class confidence scores
+3. View the predicted type + per-class confidence scores

 ---

 ## 📊 Results

-> Results below are representative of a well-balanced 7-class ISAR dataset.
+> Results below are representative of a well-balanced image dataset.

 | Metric | Value |
 |--------|-------|